 Exporting to Nigeria - Market OverviewExporting to - Market Overview

-As of Q3 of 2017, Nigeria officially exited the recession and commenced implementation of the government’s Economic Recovery and Growth Plan (ERGP) which focuses on diversifying the country’s economy.
-The ERGP articulates the Government of Nigeria’s (GoN’s) vision for the country and lays the foundation for long term growth with an underlying philosophy to optimize local content and empower local business using driving factors such as increase in agricultural output, increase in the country’s oil production, recent gains in manufacturing, telecommunications and real estate, and the expansionary budget of the Nigerian government.
-Inflation has gradually declined, having reached 11.23% in June 2018; some analysts predict that the rate of inflation will begin to rise again in the second half of 2018, as the 2019 elections approach.
-The country continues to experience some development challenges such as non-inclusive growth, poverty, poor maternal and infant mortality indices, an underachieving education sector and poor distribution of wealth amongst its citizens.
+By the third quarter (Q3) of 2017, Nigeria officially exited the recession and commenced implementation of the government’s Economic Recovery and Growth Plan (ERGP) which focuses on diversifying the country’s economy.
+The ERGP articulates the Government of Nigeria’s vision for the country and lays the foundation for long term growth with an underlying philosophy to optimize local content and empower local business using driving factors such as increase in agricultural output, increase in the country’s oil production, recent gains in manufacturing, telecommunications, and real estate, and the expansionary budget of the Nigerian government.
+Currently, Headline Inflation is on the rise as the one-year figures for June 2018 (11.23%) to June 2019 (11.40%) indicates.
+Analysts have predicted that the figure will rise to about 11.42% in July 2019.
+The country continues to experience some development challenges such as non-inclusive growth, poverty, poor maternal and infant mortality indices, an underachieving education sector, and poor distribution of wealth amongst its citizens.

 Nigeria plays an important leadership role in both West Africa and on the African continent.
 The headquarters of the Economic Community of West African States (ECOWAS) is in Abuja.
 Nigeria, which represents roughly 70% of the 15-country ECOWAS GDP and over half of the ECOWAS region’s population, plays an outsized role in ECOWAS.
 It was Nigeria, for instance, that was largely responsible for the decades-long delays in developing the ECOWAS Common External Tariff (CET) and for the protections and flexibilities that remain a part of that tariff system.
-In 2014, U.S. exports to ECOWAS totaled $9.9 billion, which represented nearly 40% of all U.S. exports to Sub-Saharan Africa.
-Imports to the U.S. from ECOWAS totaled $5.6 billion in the same year.
-U.S.-ECOWAS trade represents almost 30% of total U.S. trade with all Sub-Saharan Africa.
+In 2017, U.S. exports to ECOWAS totaled $4.8 billion, up 15% from 2016, with Nigeria being the top U.S. export market as a total $2.2 billion worth of business was conducted.
+The top export categories are vehicles and spare parts, mineral fuels, machinery, cereals and plastics.
+Imports to the U.S. from ECOWAS totaled $9.3 billion in 2017, up 58.6% from 2016.
+Nigeria remained top in this category, supplying about $7.1 billion worth of goods to the U.S.

 To pull Nigeria out of recession, the government released an Economic Recovery and Growth Plan (ERGP) in March 2017 which, amongst other objectives, prioritizes the diversification of the Nigerian economy.
 The Government’s sectoral focus – and by extension, areas ripe for investment – are as follows: